croquet/croquet-react/docs/tutorials/3_0_React_Mondrian.md

 2. **Create the App component**

-First let's create the styles that will be used in this application.
+First let's setup the styles that will be used in this application.
 For simplicity, we included all the styles that will be required in this tutorial series.

-Create a new file `src/styles.css` with the following content:
+Update the file `src/index.css` with the following content:

 ```css
 html,